 Below are a few pointers that you can incorporate into your knives straight away, but know that the overall design of a knife can also lead to stress risers/issues and those will need to be tested and addressed over time as the design evolves.

 Chamfer Holes.
 All holes (bolster, handle pins, lanyard tubes, lightening, thumb flipper holes, etc) should be chamfered with a generous radius to better distribute tensile stresses.
 It also gives you a little flexibility in pin placement when fitting the pins.
 They should also not be placed too close to the edge, and not create a linear pattern that creates a natural path for cracks to develop.

 - Round hole, unchamfered: 100% (no reduction in maximum stress levels).

 - Round hole, chamfered 0.03″/0,762mm: 93.4% (reduction of 6.6% of stress around hole)

 Round off edges.
 Like above, try to remove hard/sharp corners from the outer or inner edges of the knife blank.
 It may not be practical to do this around the handle, but also try to finish all edges lengthways with #120 or higher grit.
 Perpendicular scratch patterns, and especially those left by a #36 belt could be crack initiation points.

 Logo stamps.
-Logo punches create abrupt charges of sections and have been shown to initiate cracks in blades.
-As such, it’s best to add markers marks after heat treating via negative acid etching, electro etching, or laser engraving.
+Logo punches create abrupt changes in sections and have been shown to initiate cracks in blades.
+As such, it’s best to add your maker’s mark after heat treatment via negative acid etching, electro-etching, or laser engraving.